-B.12.5 APPEAL PROCEDURE AND TIMING
+B.12.5 APPEAL PROCESS AND TIMING

 An appeal shall be limited to the matters raised in the appeal.
 The Appeals Committee will decide whether or not the dispute was given a fair and complete hearing and due process was carried out.
-No determination of fact by the Hearings Committee shall be set aside unless shown to be incorrect.
-The Appeals Committee can only call witnesses who gave evidence to the Hearings Committee.
+No determination of fact by the Chair and Vice Chair of the Competitions Committee or the Ethics Committee shall be set aside unless shown to be incorrect.
+The Appeals Committee can only call witnesses who gave evidence to the Chair and Vice Chair of the Competitions Committee or the Ethics Committee.

-The Appeals Committee must meet on the day of the appeal if the appeal is registered by 18:00.
+The Appeals Committee must meet within two hours from the time the appeal is registered if the appeal is registered by 18:00.
 Otherwise it will meet at 08:00 the following morning.
 A decision must be reached within one hour after the meeting.

-If the Appeals Committee determines that the process has not been fair or complete or the Competition Rules or skill-specific rules were incorrectly interpreted, then the case goes back to the Chair and Vice Chair of the Competitions Committee or the Hearings Committee.
+If the Appeals Committee determines that the process has not been fair or complete or the Competition Rules or skill-specific rules were incorrectly interpreted, then the dispute goes back to the Chair and Vice Chair of the Competitions Committee or the Ethics Committee.

-B.12.6 RECORD KEEPING AND COMMUNICATION
+B.12.6 RECORD KEEPING, COMMUNICATION AND RESULTS